xSotomi123/FATE-Research-Project/README.md

 conda activate fate_env
 ```

-When executing the code, we ran into some issues that required specific versions of PyTorch, NumPy, and ransformers:
+When executing the code, we ran into some issues that required specific versions of PyTorch, NumPy, and Transformers:

 ```
 pip install torch==2.1.0